ServiceStack/servicestack.net/MyApp/_posts/2025-02-11_text-to-blazor.md

 ### Blazor Vue App

-**UI + Admin** - Creates a new [blazor-vue](https://blazor-vue.web-templates.io) template which is ideal for Internet or public facing Apps which sports a full-featured public facing UI for the Web App's users whilst providing a back-office Admin UI for Admin Users to manage the App's data.
+**UI + Admin** - Creates a new [blazor-vue](https://blazor-vue.web-templates.io) template that's ideal for Internet or public facing Apps, sporting a full-featured public facing UI for a Web App's users whilst enabling a back-office CRUD UI for Admin Users to manage their App's data.

 ![](/img/posts/text-to-blazor/okai-blazor-vue.webp)

-Clicking on the **Admin UI** button will Authenticate using the Admin User's credentials and take you to the Admin UI at `/admin`:
+Clicking on the **Admin UI** button will take you to the Admin UI at `/admin`:

 ![](/img/posts/text-to-blazor/okai-blazor-vue-admin.webp)